fadhilx/jekyll-multi-paginate/README.md

 |`page_path`		|Url Patern(Path)				|will take the value as url format where `:num` is the pagination number.
 Default value: `/filname/page:num/`|
 |`paginate_onlykey`	|Post stricted attribute(Atr)	|If set to value to any page attribute, the page will generate for post that contain that attribute with the same value only.
 Leave blank or set to `all` to generate for all post|

-After you run put `paginate` to your page, this plugins will generate `.html` file for each page.
+After you run add `paginate` to your page, this plugins will generate `.html` file for each page.

 This attributes will stored under `page.pagination`: